The Echorium Sequence

-The Echorium Sequence is a young adult fantasy trilogy by Katherine Roberts.
-The trilogy comprises Song Quest (1999), Crystal Mask (2001), and Dark Quetzal (2003), and follows the tales of The Echorium; the singers located on the Isle of Echoes.
-In the first book, Song Quest, the major characters are singer Rialle, and Kherron, followed by Renn and Shaiala in Crystal Mask.
-In Dark Quetzal, the major characters are Kyarra and Caell.
+The Echorium Sequence is a fictional young adult fantasy trilogy by Katherine Roberts.
+The trilogy comprises Song Quest (1999), Crystal Mask (2001), and Dark Quetzal (2003) and follows the tales of The Echorium - the singers located on the Isle of Echoes.
+In the first book, Song Quest, the major characters are singer Rialle, and Kherron.
+Song Quest is followed by Crystal Mask, which focuses on singers Renn and Shaiala.
+Dark Quetzal, the third instalment, stars Kyarra and Caell.
 The trilogy follows each generation carrying on from the previous generation in each book, starting with Rialle and Kherron.
-The series features creatures such as nāgas, centaurs, and half-creatures.
+The series features mythical creatures such as nāgas, centaurs, and half-creatures.